shaanahmed/Churn-Prediction-using-Artificial-Neural-Networks-ANN-/README.md

 Epochs: 30
 Validation split: 20% of training data
 Model Summary:

 Total Parameters: 456

 Evaluation:
 Training Results:
 Accuracy during training reached approximately 82.45%.

-Validation accuracy and loss were plotted.
+]Validation accuracy and loss were plotted.
-Testing Results:
-Achieved a test accuracy of 79.75%.
+Testing Results:Achieved a test accuracy of 79.75%.

-Visualization:
-Loss and accuracy trends during training were visualized for better understanding of model performance.
+Visualization:Loss and accuracy trends during training were visualized for better understanding of model performance.

 Key Insights:
 The model performs reasonably well in predicting churn, with further potential for improvement through hyperparameter tuning and feature engineering.